Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client/README.md

 > Note:
 > ---
 >
-> The **"Google Assistant Unofficial Desktop Client"** is in `beta` and under development.
+> The **"Google Assistant Unofficial Desktop Client"** is under development.
 So, if you find any bugs or have any suggestion, feel free to post an _issue_ or a _pull request_.

 ## Inspiration